afshyna/networking-projects/vpn-ipsec-site-to-site-CiscoIOS-gns3/README.md

 <h3> Before the activation of IPsec  </h3>

-When capturing traffic on PC1-R1 (LAN network) interfaces, the analysis of a ping shows the packet traveling completely transparently. (it is normal : the LAN traffic must be visible for LAN devices)
+When capturing traffic on PC1-R1 (LAN network) interfaces, the analysis of the ping shows the packet traveling completely transparently.
 ![ICMP traffic en clair](assets/before_ipsec_icmp_pc1-r1-ping_pc1_pc2.png)

-When capturing traffic on WAN interfaces (Internet transit network), the analysis of a ping shows the packet traveling completely transparently.
-The traffic is transmitted in clear text and the gateway (R1) has no encryption settings.
+When capturing traffic on WAN interfaces (Internet transit network), the analysis of the ping shows the packet traveling completely transparently.
 ![ICMP traffic en clair](assets/before_ipsec_icmp_r1-r3-ping_pc1_pc2.png)

-<ins> Observation </ins> : Internal private addresses  (10.0.0.1 / 30.0.0.1) are exposed to everyone, and the application data (ICMP payload) is visible to any intermediate device located along the transit path (R3).
+<ins> Observation </ins> : The traffic is transmitted in clear text and the gateway (R1) has no encryption settings.
+Internal private addresses  (10.0.0.1 / 30.0.0.1) are exposed to everyone, and the application data (ICMP payload) is visible to any intermediate device located along the transit path (R3).

 <h3> After the activation of IPsec  </h3>
 When the second successful ping is sent, the network capture highlights the structural changes to the frame that shows the key Points of ESP Encapsulation:
 The screenshots below show ESP encapsulation in action:

 - When capturing traffic on PC1-R1 (LAN network) interfaces, the packet remains unchanged.
 The PC communicates with its gateway as usual.

 ![ICMP traffic en clair](assets/after_ipsec_icmp_pc1-r1-ping_pc1_pc2.png)

 - When capturing traffic on WAN interfaces (Internet transit network), the analysis of the ping shows an ESP packet traveling with no ICMP packet visible :  The ICMP packet is encapsulated & the original IP header is hidden.

 ![ESP traffic encrypted : ICMP traffic hidden](assets/after_ipsec_esp_r1-r3-ping_pc1_pc2.png)

+*You can find the raw capture files (.pcapng) in the [captures/](captures/) folder for detailed analysis using your own copy of Wireshark.*

 **Complete Obfuscation**:
   - The real host addresses (10.0.0.1 and 30.0.0.1) and the traffic type (ICMP) are encapsulated in the encrypted payload (ESP).
 So, private addresses are hidden.